Alfresco/docs-activiti-enterprise/docs/modeling/processes/bpmn/user.md

 * **Identity** allows for users and groups to be searched in the [Identity Service](../../../administrator/identity/service.md) and selected for the assignment.

 * **Expression** allows for an expression using [process variables](../variables.md) to be used to select users and groups for the assignment.
 Expressions can be a simple process variable such as `${userToAssign}` or an expression such as `${userDetails.username}` that uses a process variable of type JSON.
 A JSON editor is provided for creating expressions for assignment, however the editor will only be displayed if there are process variables in the process.

+	**Note**: The value `"assignee": "${initiator}"` can be set as an expression without creating a process variable.
+This will assign the task to the user that started the process instance.

 The assignments for user tasks are stored in the [`assignments` property](../README.md) of the **Extensions Editor** and `<process-definition-name>-extensions.json`.